Vincentvanleeuwen/frontend-data/README.md

 In this project I'm showing the eye color and favorite color of CMD students in a list.
 By placing two buttons on the index.html I'm allowing the user to switch between the two data sets.
 All the colors are translated to boxes with the hexcode in it.

+Furthermore I've come up with a research question about the RDW data.
+"Can you still easily park in Amsterdam when changing to an electric car?"
+My expectations for this research question are that it's going to be a lot harder to find a parking spot.
+Especially if you need to charge your car.

 ## Which Features?

 Using fetch I receive all the data from a .json file.
 The Data can't be shared due to privacy reasons.
 Therefore I have extracted only the eye color and favorite color.